 RB: Tommy Wright (England)

 Wright spent his entire career with Everton.
-Wright played in the winning team in the 1966 FA Cup Final.
+He played in the winning team in the 1966 FA Cup Final.
 He also won the 1969/70 Football League Championship.
 Capped 12 times.
 He made his debut in the 1968 European Championship.
 He also participated at the 1970 World Cup Finals in Mexico.
 He was named as an inaugural member of Gwladys Street's Hall of Fame in 1996, and as an "Everton Giant" in 2016.

 He was the captain of Everton during its golden era in the 1980's.
 He won two English League titles, one FA Cup and another Cup Winners' Cup.
 In 1991, he went to Dundee and then played for a short spells with Cardiff City, Nottingham Forest, Derby County and Chester City.
 Ratcliffe was capped 59 times by Wales, often as captain.
 Wales never qualified for a major tournament while he was active.

 He born in Manchester of Polish descent.
 He played for Sheffield Wednesday before joining Everton in 2007.
 The transfer was the highst ever for a Sheffield United player.
-At the time of writing, he has over 36 caps for England.
+At the time of writing, he has over 40 caps for England.
 He went to European Championship in 2012 and World Cup Finals in 2014.

 Watson moved to Everton for £900,000 in 1986 after six years at Norwich.
 He remained at Goodison Park for 15 years. atson was an integral part of the Everton side throughout the 1990s, and following the departure of goalkeeper Neville Southall in 1998 he became the club's oldest and longest serving player.
 Capped 12 times.